Margaret Chapman: Mid-career success

 By 1974 Chapman was selling for as much as fellow-Lancastrian L. S. Lowry and topping £1,000 per picture.
-The Guardian newspaper famously headlining a London auction of Northern Artists with "Mrs Chapman Gives Lowry a run for his money".
+The Guardian newspaper famously headlined a London auction of northern artists with: "Mrs Chapman Gives Lowry a run for his money".
 Anything she painted was sold more or less immediately, with clients from all over the world requesting works.
 As a result, most of her original work was sold before reaching her audience, and consequently she had few exhibitions.

 This presented her with an ideal situation, as it allowed her to maintain an orderly family life – with four children under eight by 1973 – and let her paintings and drawings speak for themselves.

-She featured regularly on local and national TV, memorably on the BBC's The Succeeders in 1972, a series which also featured Wigan Athletic F. C. owner Dave Whelan, on individuals who were at the height of their profession and likely to be so in the future.
+She featured regularly on local and national TV, memorably on the BBC's The Succeeders in 1972, a series which also featured Wigan Athletic F.C. owner Dave Whelan, on individuals who were at the height of their profession and likely to be so in the future.
 Her paintings were also regularly shown in national and international press.

 She painted consistently, often prolifically throughout the 1970s.
 As her style became more well known, she was invited to authorise reproductions of her best known work, to give her countless fans worldwide an opportunity to enjoy her art.
 Famous collectors included ex-England football captain Jimmy Armfield and several members of the Coronation Street cast.

-Some of her most famous painting were published as limited editions and some brought together with her original text, in illustrated books When Steak Was A Shilling A Pound and In Great Great Grandmother's Day.
+Some of her most famous paintings were published as limited editions and some brought together with her original text, in illustrated books When Steak Was A Shilling A Pound and In Great Great Grandmother's Day.